TheresaLui/SelfHelpContent_v2/articles/microsoft.synapse/synapse-createscalepauseresumeordelete-createordeleteworkspace.md

 # Create, Scale, Pause, Resume or Delete/Create or delete Workspace

 ## **Recommended Steps**
+* Please make sure "Microsoft.Synapse" and "Microsoft.Sql" resource providers are registered in your subscription.
+You can follow [steps outlined here](https://docs.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types)
 * Please review the required steps for [creating a new workspace](https://docs.microsoft.com/azure/synapse-analytics/quickstart-create-workspace)

 ## **Recommended Documents**